What are Fibroids?

 Types of Fibroids

-Fibroids, also known as uterine fibroids, are classified into three main types based on their location within the uterus:
+Fibroids are generally classified based on their location within the uterus:

-• Subserosal Fibroids: These are located in the outer wall of the uterus and account for about 55% of fibroids.
+• Subserosal Fibroids: Located in the outer wall of the uterus, these make up about 55% of all fibroids.

-• Intramural Fibroids: Found in the muscular layers of the uterine wall, these make up approximately 40% of fibroids.
+• Intramural Fibroids: Found within the muscular layers of the uterine wall, accounting for approximately 40% of fibroids.

-• Submucosal Fibroids: These protrude into the uterine cavity and represent about 5% of fibroids.
+• Submucosal Fibroids: These grow into the uterine cavity and represent around 5% of fibroids.

-Fibroids can also be pedunculated, meaning they are connected to the uterus by a stalk, or they can attach to nearby ligaments or organs, such as the bladder and bowel.
+Fibroids can also be pedunculated, meaning they are attached to the uterus by a stalk.
+They may occasionally occur in the cervix or attach to nearby organs such as the bladder and bowel through the surrounding ligaments.

 Read the fact sheet - What Are Fibroids?
 View the Fibroids patient education Video